 2. Who am I helping when I give to United Way of the Dutchess-Orange Region’s Community Fund?

 You are helping strengthen the entire community.
 Money raised locally is spent locally on a variety of programs, initiatives and collaborations.
 United Way of the Dutchess-Orange Region’s mission is to fight for the health, education and financial stability of every person in our community.

-Specifically, our goals are to help people meet their basic needs following a disaster or personal crisis, to help children and youth achieve their potential through education, to help individuals and families become financially stable and independent, and to improve people’s health.
+Our goals are to help people meet their basic needs following a disaster or personal crisis, to help children and youth achieve their potential through education, to help individuals and families become financially stable and independent, and to improve people’s health.

-2. Why is it better to give to United Way's Community Fund rather than directly donating to one organization?
+3. Why is it better to give to United Way of the Dutchess-Orange Region’s Community Fund rather than directly donating to one organization?

-5. Who decides which issues United Way will address and which programs or projects are funded?
+6. Who decides which issues United Way of the Dutchess-Orange Region will address and which programs or projects are funded?

 - Provide a needed service in one of the three impact areas (health, education, or financial stability) consistent with the action plans and the specific RFP or invitation to apply under which they are seeking funding;

 - Have a positive, measurable impact on our community;

 - Provide an annual audit and manage budget responsibly, and;